The Grandfather and His Five Grandchildren

 So the question becomes, “Does this person have the capacity, in some way, to impart the work to others?”

-If a man who graduates our school who takes care of his four grandchildren, and who possesses deep inhibitory power while with his grandchildren, and who is by his very being able to calm them down, and is able to create harmony among them, and if he developed these capacities through the course of his training, is he imparting the work to his grandchildren?
+If a man who graduates our school who takes care of his five grandchildren, and who possesses deep inhibitory power while with his grandchildren, and who is by his very being able to calm them down, and is able to create harmony among them, and if he developed these capacities through the course of his training, is he imparting the work to his grandchildren?
 I would say yes.
 I would say that counts.
 Big time.
 Is he teaching them?
 No. Is he modeling the work, embodying the work, passing on the work?
 I would say yes.
 Should this man who doesn’t move well, whose posture is not great, who hands are not great graduate?
 I would say yes.

 New questions arise.
 Should we limit our work to that of a profession?
 Should we have vocational schools, teacher training programs, and/or should we have Life Schools and think of our work not only as a profession but as ‘a Way’, as Aikido is a Way?
 Aikido literally means, the Way of Harmonizing Energy.
 Sounds familiar.

 For me this is the difference between a Teacher Training Program and a Community/School.
 It comes down to how we define the word ‘vocation’.
 In the narrow definition of the word, it means an occupation, a trade, a profession, but in the broader sense of the word it means a calling, a mission, a path.
 A Way.
 A Way of Living.